Department: Student Advising and Advocacy Center

 Purdue University Fort Wayne and the Student Advising and Advocacy Center care about the futures of all of our students.
 To that end, the Pathway Program was implemented to allow students a more targeted approach to choosing a major.
 We recognize the importance and often times difficulty in making this decision - you are not alone.
 The center staff assists students in exploring options and connecting with faculty and staff in academic departments, by promoting analysis and exploration through an individualized pathway plan.

 Students who choose the Engineering and Science Pathway enjoy solving problems and are generally very analytical, linear, rational, and theoretical.
 Many seek to understand things on a higher level - why things work the way that they do, not simply how they work.
 Those who choose this pathway enjoy complex puzzles and games that involve strategy and love the challenge of applying scientific/logical methods to solve problems.
 Most within this pathway excel in math and data analysis and/or have an interest in understanding more about the world in which we live.
 Research in areas such as the natural world, environment, human body, computer programming, and other technical systems are generally of interest to students who choose this pathway.

 - Students may take advantage of the wide variety of daytime, evening, weekend, hybrid, and online courses at Purdue Fort Wayne.
 See an advisor for more information.

 - Students may declare by visiting the Student Advising and Advocacy Center and meeting with an advisor.

-Visual and Performing Arts Pathway 1-Yr.
+Engineering and Science Pathway 1-Yr.
 Plan: